Two on the Tiles

-Two on the Tiles is a 1951 British comedy film directed by John Guillermin and starring Herbert Lom, Hugh McDermott and Brenda Bruce.
-It was made at the Walton Studios by the independent Vandyke Productions for release as a second feature.
-It was one of three back-to-back productions Guillermin directed for the company at Walton Studios, along with Smart Alec and Four Days.
-It was released in the U.S. as School for Brides.
+Two on the Tiles (also known as School for Wives; U.S. title: School for Brides.) is a 1951 British comedy film directed by John Guillermin and starring Herbert Lom, Hugh McDermott and Brenda Bruce.
+It was produced by Nigel and Roger Proudlock and written by Alec Coppel.

 Synopsis

 A married couple, Dick and Janet Lawson, both face temptations while separated for a few days.
 Dick meets Madeleine, an attractive female fellow-traveller in Paris while Janet accidentally spends a night aboard a Royal Navy ship with Jimmy Bradley, a male friend after she is stranded following a party.
 Despite knowing the essential innocence of both husband and wife, their sinister new butler, Ford, uses information about their escapades to demand blackmail payments.

 Production

-Like Smart Alec, this film was directed by John Guillerman, produced by Nigel and Roger Proudlock and is based on a script by Alec Coppel.
+The film was made at Walton Studios by the independent Vandyke Productions for release as a second feature.
+It was one of three back-to-back productions Guillermin directed for the company at Walton Studios, along with Smart Alec and Four Days.